-One of the initial works on face mask datasets was presented in [23] which proposed three different datasets for masked face recognition and face mask detection.
-The authors propose Masked-Face Detection Dataset (MFDD), which is the extended version of the MAFA and WIDER datasets for face mask detection.
-They also propose the Real-world Masked-Face Recognition Dataset (RMFRD) and the Simulated Masked-Face Recognition Dataset (SM-FRD) for masked-face recognition.
-RMFRD contains frontal face images that are collected from the Internet, whereas in SMFRD, facial masks were added artificially to simulate masked faces.
+Table 1 We compare different face mask detection datasets which contain bounding box annotations for the detection task and WIDER datasets for face mask detection.
+They also propose the Real-world Masked-Face Recognition Dataset (RMFRD) and the Simulated Masked-Face Recognition Dataset (SMFRD) for masked-face recognition.
 Unfortunately, only a subset of these datasets are publicly available.
 Furthermore, training models with simulated images can be problematic due to the high domain difference between real and artificial masks.